 Flying programs are to be emailed to 452SQN AMB FLT 452sqnamb.opscdr@defence.gov.au and AMB ABOC amb.abcp@defence.gov.au.
 This process does not replace or satisfy the electronic Combat Support Request (eCSR) or electronic Short Term Transit Request (eSTTR) process to seek combat support services through 23SQN.
 Flying units should not over book airspace as this significantly affects workforce planning by the supporting agencies and doesn't allow for flexible use of airspace by other users.
 Ad hoc Airspace Coordination Conferences may be called by flying units, 452SQN AMB FLT, or 23SQN OPS as required to address exercise requirements.

 2.2.3.2 NOTAM responsibility

-452SQN AMB FLT will NOTAM the requested restricted airspace in accordance with the Base Flying Program.
+452SQN AMB FLT will submit NOTAMs for the requested Special Use Airspace in accordance with the Base Flying Program.

 2.2.3.3 Unresolved programming conflicts